UI-Research/mobility-from-poverty/README.md

 Code and documentation will be reviewed by Aaron R. Williams and possibly additional reviewers.
 Aaron's code and documentation will be reviewed by someone else.
 Code reviews will be handled through GitHub.
 The scope of the review will involve the following three levels:

 1. Reproduction of results.
     * Code should not error out.
+Warnings and notes are also cause for concern.
     * The code should exactly recreate the final result.
 2. A line-by-line review of code logic.
     * Variable construction: What is the unit of analysis?
 Is it consistent throughout the dataset?